 Boxing fans love a list.
 There is just something about boxing and lists that go together.
+Like cookies leading to the invent of chocolate chips or the bicycle leading to the car— boxing stokes the flames of list makers.
 Whether it is a list of top contenders, Champions, or fights we’d like to see, or even fights we don’t want to see.
 We’ve all either written or read a boxing list.

 With this list of my ten most exciting TV fighters of all time I am attempting to give my own personal list of fighters who have played a part in having me hooked onto this crazy sport.
 It’s not an easy list, because there have been so many fighters and so many fights, which have imprinted themselves upon my mind over these past 30 plus years.
 (Gawd… am I that old!).
 I’ve wrestled, analyzed, and paced the room a few times, (it’s a small room) until finally, I have come up with a magic ten.